karminer60/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-A DOM is a
+A DOM is a neutral API.
+It stands for Document object Model.

 2. What is an event?

-An event is a
+An event is an action that happens in the system

 3. What is an event listener?

-An event listener is
+An event listener is something that listens for an event and runs code if so.

 4. Why would we convert a NodeList into an Array?

-You would convert NodeList into an Array because
+You would convert NodeList into an Array because it isn't exactly an array

 5. What is a component?

-A component is a
+A component is a set of code that uses HTML CSS and JS.
+It is reusable

 ### Git Set up